Dampening parameter distributional shifts under robust control and gain scheduling: Background

 \section{Background}

-Quadratic stability is an important result in the linear control design literature, both for discrete-time systems \citep{amato1998note} and for continuous-time systems \citep{corless1994robust}.
-In particular, for our subsequent derivations, \cite[Theorem~1]{amato1998note} if $K$ stabilizes $(A_i,B_i),\,i=1,\hdots,n$, then $K$ stabilizes every $(A, B)$ in $\mathbb C$.\footnote{The original result in \citep{amato1998note} is more general, but we pick this restricted case for ease of notation.}

-Under this formulation, robustness is more plausible than the certainty equivalence approach since ensuring the unknown $(A,B)$ to be within some ambiguity set is generally easier and more likely than identifying an exact model.
-This is also more plausible in the gain-scheduling case since the difference inclusion \eqref{eq:diff inclusion} is a broader and more flexible model compared with a local difference equation, in approximating a nonlinear system of the form \eqref{eq:stateEquation}.
+Robust control is more plausible than the certainty equivalence approach, as ensuring the unknown $(A,B)$ to be within some ambiguity set is generally easier and more likely than identifying an exact model.
+This is also more plausible in the gain-scheduling case since the difference inclusion \eqref{eq:diff inclusion} is a more flexible and broader model compared with a local difference equation, in encapsulating the behavior of a nonlinear system of the form \eqref{eq:stateEquation}.

 We first seek to approximate the cost by means of the difference inclusion \eqref{eq:diff inclusion}.
-For each vertex $(A_i,B_i),\,i=1,\hdots,n$, the cost \eqref{eq:costFunction}, if $f(x_k,u_k,w_k)=A_i x_k + B_i u_k + w_k$ (the linearity here is only for the sake of approximating the cost), can be represented up to an additive constant by
+For each vertex $(A_i,B_i),\,i=1,\hdots,n$, the cost \eqref{eq:costFunction}, up to an additive constant, is

 or